Skip to Main Content

 BIOL 2406 - Human Anatomy and Physiology II

-plus an additional 7 hours from one or more areas of Biology, Chemistry, Environmental Science, Geology, Physical Science, or Physics (Totaling 15 hours of Laboratory Science).
+plus an additional 7 hours from two or more areas of Biology, Chemistry, Environmental Science, Geology, Physical Science, or Physics (Totaling 15 hours of Laboratory Science).

 Religion